bamlab/dev-standards/react-native/react/get-element-size-or-position-with-onLayout.mo.md

-# [MO] Get element size or position dynamically with onLayout
+# [MO] Get the size or position of a component with onLayout

 ## Owner: [Julien Nassar, Gaspard Denis](https://github.com/juliennassar)